PradeshaP/Smart-Appliance-Control-using-Real-Time-Finger-Detection-ESP32/README.md

+# 🖐️ Smart Appliance Control using Real-Time Finger Detection & ESP32

+Control appliances like lights or fans with just your **fingers** using **computer vision** and an **ESP32 microcontroller**.
+This project detects the number of fingers shown via a webcam using Python (OpenCV + MediaPipe), and sends the count over USB serial to the ESP32, which activates the appropriate appliance.

+---

+## 🎯 Project Objective

+Create a **hands-free appliance control system** by detecting finger gestures using a webcam and controlling physical devices like LEDs or relays using ESP32 GPIOs.

+---

+## 📸 How It Works

+Webcam ──▶ Python (OpenCV + MediaPipe) ──▶ Finger Count ──▶ Serial to ESP32 ──▶ LED / Relay Control
 - 📷 **Webcam** captures hand gesture in real-time.
 - 🧠 **MediaPipe** detects and tracks hand landmarks.
 - ✌️ **Finger count** is interpreted (1, 2, or 0 fingers).